 Where we have undertaken a team review, we will continue to support the healthcare organisation to implement the actions in order to ensure that necessary change is embedded in the team to achieve a resolution of the concerns.

-Please read or download our Insights publication on team reviews, which looks at key themes and data from the reviews completed between November 2016 and March 2021.
-This publication shares information about team dysfunction and the adverse consequences that can arise from it, as well as our experience of what helps to enact positive change.
+Our team review Insight looks at key themes and data from the reviews completed between November 2016 and March 2021.
+It is intended to share information about team dysfunction and the adverse consequences that can arise from it, as well as our experience of what helps to enact positive change.

 Page last updated on: